Cbiz17/poppy-idea-engine/README.md

 - 🔄 Collecting feedback for improvement
 - 🔄 Building preference UI

+## ⚠️ CRITICAL: Implementation Guidelines

+### Keep It Simple
+This project values **simplicity over complexity**.
+Features like "Continue where you left off" are intentionally simple - they pre-fill the chat input rather than loading complex state.
+This is by design.

+### Before Making Changes
+1. **Understand existing patterns** - Many "improvements" make things worse
+2. **Discuss complex changes** - Talk before implementing
+3. **Respect working code** - If it works well, don't "fix" it
+4. **User experience first** - Simple solutions often provide better UX

+**See [IMPORTANT_DOCUMENTATION_UPDATE.md](./IMPORTANT_DOCUMENTATION_UPDATE.md) for critical implementation details.**

 ---

 **Start your journey with Poppy today.
 The more you use it, the better it understands you.**